bvfnbk/templr/README.md

   Runs the templr application.

 Options:
-  -c, --charset TEXT   The input/output charset to be used.
-  -m, --model PATH     The path to the JSON model.
+  -c, --charset CHARSET  The input/output charset to be used. (default: UTF-8) -m, --model PATH       The path to the JSON model.
   -t, --template PATH    The path to the freemarker template.
   -h, --help             Show this message and exit
 ```

 Load the _model_ from a JSON file `./model.json` and use the _Freemarker_ template `./template.ftl` to generate